Aniangelsuperbat1/code-every-day/2021/June/log.md

 **Today's Progress**: Applied to more jobs

 **Thoughts**: Two people from my cohort received offers.
 I am so happy for them.
 But I am also pissed at myself, I want this so bad and I am not having any good results...yet.
 Got to stay on the grind.

+### Day 84: Weds.
+June 30th 2021

+**Today's Progress**: Applied to more jobs and did a leetcode question.

+**Thoughts**: Must apply to more jobs each day and leetcode more.
+Must do so much more.